-This works much the same way as Archipelis Designer except that it is a free web based app.
+This works much the same way as Archipelis Designer except that it is a free web based app (donations help the developer keep it running).
 I learned that it is developed by the same person who did Archipelis Designer and it has some features Archipelis doesn’t.

 This is primarily a curve based modelling tool (hence the name).
 It works by sketching curves and shapes to make 3D forms very like Archipelis and Smoothie 3D but with more advanced features.
 I tried the demo out recently and thought it had some great tools and was easy to use, comes with a good help document and lots of tutorials for the basic functions.
 It hasn’t got traditional mesh editing tools but models can be exported as obj. files and refined in other programs if needed.

 I did decide to purchase Curvy 4 and it is very useful for making quick base meshes.
 It also has an inflate height map feature which is useful for making quick meshes from images.